-Dr. Conley has conducted ethnographic research on death penalty trials across Texas, investigating how the use of language shapes jurors’ experiences during trials and impacts their life and death decisions.
-Her book manuscript, under contract with Oxford University Press, specifically explores how jurors use language to counter moments of empathy they share with defendants, thereby justifying their decisions for death.
-Her explorations into the connections among language, empathy, and violence in law engage with ongoing debates in law and society and language and culture, especially regarding American ideologies of democracy and lay judging.
-Her previous research focused on the construction of gendered identity within legal and medical settings.
+Dr. Riner is associate professor of anthropology at Marshall.
+She has conducted ethnographic research on death penalty trials across Texas, investigating how the use of language shapes jurors’ experiences during trials and impacts their life and death decisions.
+Her book, Confronting the Death Penalty, published by Oxford University Press (2016), explores how jurors use language to counter moments of empathy they share with defendants, thereby justifying their decisions for death.

-Conley, R. (forthcoming, 2013).
+Conley, R. (2013).
 Living with the Decision that Someone Will Die: Linguistic distance and empathy in jurors’ death penalty decisions.
 Language in Society.
 PDF

 Conley, R. & J.M.
 Conley (2009).
 Stories from the Jury Room: How jurors use narrative to process evidence.
 Studies in Law, Politics, and Society 49(2).
 PDF